benjaminkost/obsidian_template_en/README.md

 3. **Enable Core Plugins**: Activate plugins like "Templates" and "Daily Notes" in Obsidian settings if they’re not already enabled.
 4. **Install Recommended Plugins** (optional): For the best experience, install plugins such as:
    -

 ---

+## Features

+- **Predefined Folder Structure**: Organize your notes into categories such as Daily Notes, Projects, and Resources.
+- **Custom Templates**: Quickly create new notes with prefilled content using templates for daily logs, meeting notes, or project tracking.
+- **Tag and Metadata System**: Consistent metadata blocks for every note to improve searchability and organization.
+- **Kanban Integration**: A ready-to-use Kanban board setup to track tasks and projects (if the Obsidian Kanban plugin is installed).
+- **Compatibility with Plugins**: Designed to work seamlessly with popular Obsidian plugins like Calendar, Dataview, and Tasks.

+---